The halo effect is a term coined by psychologist Edward Thorndike to describe the way people subconsciously bias themselves to like other people.

-How do we stop this from impacting our hiring decisions?
+How do we stop the halo effect from impacting our hiring decisions?

-There are several ways to make the hiring process more robust:
+There are several ways to avoid the halo effect and make the hiring process more robust:

 - Make sure that different people handle different levels of the selection process, with one team screening resumes and another team conducting interviews.